Explore the UNESCO World Heritage Sites of Kathmandu

 People Watch at Durbar Square

 Each of the Kathmandu Valley's main cities—Kathmandu, Patan, and Bhaktapur—have a central square where locals come to sell vegetables, handicrafts, and pay homage to the numerous gods housed in the old pagoda-styled temples around the square.
 It's a great place to get a feel for Kathmandu and watch locals about their daily routines.
 Grab a chai tea, climbs the steps, and watch the world go by below.
-The best times to people watch are the mornings and evenings.
+The best times to people watch are mornings and evenings.

 Watch Sunset at Boudhanath